 Critical Facilities and Lodging Facilities Ordinance

-To ensure community safety, protect vulnerable populations, and maintain essential services during and after a major flood, City Council unanimously approved the Critical Facilities and Lodging Facilities Ordinance on Oct.
-1, 2013.
+City Council approved the Critical Facilities and Lodging Facilities Ordinance to ensure community safety, protect vulnerable populations, and maintain essential services during and after a major flood.
 The ordinance went into effect on March 1, 2014.

-- Essential services such as fire and police stations, and water and wastewater treatment facilities
+- Essential services such as fire and police stations, and water and wastewater treatment facilities; and

 Based on community and advisory board input, the ordinance includes the following two requirements for critical facilities and lodging facilities that are located in floodplains.